Syzygium alliiligneum: Ecology

 The fruits of onionwood are eaten by cassowaries, who are probably the only dispersal agent for the species.
 They are also edible by humans, although sour.

 Conservation

 This species is listed by the Queensland Department of Environment and Science as least concern.
 As of 27 April 2024, it has not been assessed by the IUCN.

 Cultivation

-About 60 trees of this species have been planted as street trees in various parts of Cairns.
+About 60 onionwood trees have been planted across Cairns as street trees.